 Is your teen feeling anxious about wisdom teeth removal?
-Talking to your teen about why Drs.
-Emery or Ryan recommend extracting these teeth and explaining what he or she can expect during the procedure and after can help them alleviate that anxiety.
+Talking to your teen about why Dr. Emery recommends extracting these teeth and explaining what he or she can expect during the procedure and after can help them alleviate that anxiety.
 Of course, to do this, you’ll have to know a bit about wisdom teeth removal yourself, so here are some basic facts that can help you ease your teenager’s mind about the process before the big day arrives.

 Why Wisdom Teeth Removal is Performed